 Creating a new applet

 If you can't find the right IFTTT applet for you, a new one can be created with just a few taps.
-In the IFTTT app, tap My Applets in the lower-right corner, then tap the plus icon in the top-right.
+In the IFTTT app, tap Get More at the foot of the screen. then tap on Create.

 Next, tap on the plug icon next to 'that' to set the action.
 For example, you could set your Hue lights to flash when the Alexa timer reaches zero.
 Congratulations, you have created your first IFTTT applet.